httprunner/httprunner/docs/quickstart.md

 In actual scenarios, each user's `device_sn` is different, so we should parameterize the request parameters, which is also called `parameterization`.
 In the meanwhile, the `sign` field is calculated with other header fields, thus it may change significantly if any header field changes slightly.

 However, the test cases are only `YAML` documents, it is impossible to generate parameters dynamically in such text.
-Fortunately, we can combine `Python` scripts with `YAML/JSON` test cases in `ApiTestEngine`.
+Fortunately, we can combine `Python` scripts with `YAML/JSON` test cases in `HttpRunner`.

 To achieve this goal, we can utilize `debugtalk.py` plugin and `variables` mechanisms.